pmeinhardt/dotfiles/README.md

 If you would like to install [Homebrew](https://github.com/Homebrew/brew) to an alternative location, e.g. `~/Developer/Homebrew`, do so before running the bootstrap script.

-## Thanks
+## Thanks 🙇

-This project is adapted from [Zach Holman](https://github.com/holman)’s neat [dotfiles](https://github.com/holman/dotfiles).

-Trimming down on parts and pulling in pieces from:
+This project is adapted from [Zach Holman](https://github.com/holman)’s neat [dotfiles](https://github.com/holman/dotfiles), trimming down on parts and pulling in pieces from:

 - [Carlos Alexandro Becker](https://github.com/caarlos0/dotfiles)
 - [Gary Bernhardt](https://github.com/garybernhardt/dotfiles)